koka-lang/koka/doc/spec/tour.kk.md

 divergence.
 However, when effects are inferred at the call-site, both the effects of predicate and action are extended automatically until they match.
 This ensures we take the union of the effects in the predicate and action.
-Take for example the following loop
+Take for example the following loop:

 ```
 fun looptest() {